Use VoiceOver in apps on iPhone

 Browse the web in Safari using VoiceOver

-Skip to the next page element of a particular type: Set the rotor to the element type—such as headings, links, and form controls—then swipe up or down.
+Skip to the next element on a webpage: Set the rotor to the element type—such as headings, links, and form controls—then swipe up or down.

 Set the rotor settings for web browsing: Go to Settings > Accessibility > VoiceOver > Rotor.
-Tap to select or deselect settings, or drag up or down to reposition an item.
+Select or deselect items, or drag up or down to reposition an item.

 Skip images while navigating: Go to Settings > Accessibility > VoiceOver > Navigate Images.
 You can choose to skip all images or only those without descriptions.

-Reduce page clutter for easier reading and navigation: Select the Reader item in the Safari address field (not available for all webpages).
+Reduce page clutter for easier reading and navigation: In the Safari address field, select the Format Options button, double-tap, select Show Reader View (not available for all webpages), then double-tap.

 Read math equations using VoiceOver

 VoiceOver can read math equations on the web (encoded using MathML) and in supported Apple apps such as Numbers and Keynote.

 Hear an equation: Have VoiceOver read the text as usual.
 VoiceOver says “math” before it starts reading an equation.

 Explore the equation: Double-tap the selected equation to display it in full screen and move through it one element at a time.
 Swipe left or right to read elements of the equation.
 Use the rotor to select Symbols, Small Expressions, Medium Expressions, or Large Expressions, then swipe up or down to hear the next element of that size.
 You can continue to double-tap the selected element to “drill down” into the equation to focus on the selected element, then swipe left or right, or up or down, to read one part at a time.